MaxMcIntyre/Year3-Notes/cs355/cs355-notes.md

 * Watermark is formed using the 7 most significant bits of each pixel
 * $N$ 7-bit segments from the $N$ different pixels are concatenated to form a watermark of length $7N$
 * How to select the watermark embedding location:
-    * Embed in specific bit planes over te entire image
+    * Embed in specific bit planes over the entire image
     * Embed in specific bit planes of selected image regions (e.g. $N \times N$ region centred at location $(x,y)$)
     * Pixel locations are chosen randomly.
 To decode such a watermark a key is required
         * The key is usually the seed to the random number generator
-    * Select those piels which are more tolerant to visual changes
+    * Select those pixels which are more tolerant to visual changes
         * Based on local properties of an image and how the human visual system (HVS) works
         * HVS less sensitive to changes in the blue channel and to distortions in the edges of an image